dmitryyagodin/city-bike-app/README.md

 # City-bike-app
+This is a demo web app.
+It lists city bike stations and the rides associated with them.
+The data belongs to City Bike Finland and covers over 400 stations and 1.5 million rides from May to July 2021.

 - See it running on GCP's cloud run [city-bikes-cloudrun](https://city-bikes-cloudrun-7cnpdfqijq-lz.a.run.app/).
 - Database is hosted on GCP's compute engine virtual machine.
 - Stack